-Sudan's vital date industry struggles in war-decimated economy
+Sudan's Vital Date Industry Struggles In War-Decimated Economy

 Fighting has killed nearly 7,500 people, according to a conservative estimate from the Armed Conflict Location & Event Data Project.

-More than 4.2 million people -- most of them from the Khartoum area -- have been displaced within Sudan, and another 1.1 million have fled the country, according to the International Organization for Migration.
+More than 4.2 million people - most of them from the Khartoum area - have been displaced within Sudan, and another 1.1 million have fled the country, according to the International Organisation for Migration.

 Agricultural workers are among those joining the exodus, and while they may find relative safety in northern Sudan, whether they can earn enough to survive in a collapsing date market is questionable.